 In considering whether the Board of Appeal erred in its assessment of the “inherent distinctiveness” of Louis Vuitton’s chessboard pattern mark , the EGC found that “the mark at issue consists of a design which … covers its entire surface and thus corresponds to the external appearance of the goods”.
 The court held that “only a mark which departs significantly from the norm or customs of the sector of the goods or services in question, thereby fulfilling its essential function of indicating origin, is not devoid of any distinctive character within the meaning of Article 7 I (a) EUTMR” and may be protected as a trade mark”.

-Here, the EUIPO argued that the checkerboard design has been generally known since time immemorial and the Damier design hardly differs from usual checkerboard designs.
+Here, the EUIPO argued that the checkerboard design has been generally known for forever and the Damier design hardly differs from usual checkerboard designs.
 Louis Vuitton objected to this and complained that the EUIPO could not go beyond the grounds for invalidity put forward by the applicant, which were meagre.
 The court only partially confirmed this.
 Although there is a presumption of validity for registered EU trade marks (EGC, T 611/17 – Carrefour Hypermarchés), the Board of Appeal rightly held that the checkerboard design is a design which has always existed and is used in the decorative arts with an indisputable connection to goods in class 18.

 “It is known”?